Bridgeport, California 93517

-However, people still lived there until after World War 2, when the last producing mine, "Lucky Boy" was shut down in 1947.
-With no way to make a living, people would leave, taking a truck load of their valuables with them and leave the rest in their former homes.
+However, people still lived there until after World War II, when the last producing mine, "Lucky Boy" was shut down in 1947.
+With no way to make a living, people would leave, taking a truck load of their valuables with them and leaving the rest in their former homes.

 Because Bodie was so far away from modern cities, no hotels or restaurants opened for tourists.
 The possibility of becoming a town supported by tourism was never launched.

-Starting in the 1940s through the 1960, the town was left to decay.
+Starting in the 1940s through the 1960s, the town was left to decay.
 Only six people were left in town.
-In 1962, it was bought by the state of California, and became a state park.
+In 1962, it was bought by the state of California and became a state park.